备注

 Email: longjin@RinGoTek.cn

-Signals are a mechanism for inter-process communication.
-When a signal is sent to a specific process, it can trigger a specific behavior (such as exiting the program or running a signal handler).
-Signals are asynchronous notifications sent to a process or a specific thread within the same process, used to notify it that an event has occurred.
-Common uses of signals include interrupting, suspending, terminating, or ending a process.
-When sending a signal, the operating system interrupts the normal execution flow of the target process to deliver the signal.
-Execution can be interrupted at any non-atomic instruction.
-If the process has previously registered a signal handler, the handler routine is executed.
+A signal is an inter-process communication mechanism.
+When a signal is sent to a specific process, it can trigger a particular behavior (such as terminating the program or executing a signal handler).
+Signals are asynchronous notifications sent to a process or a specific thread within the same process, used to inform it that an event has occurred.
+Common uses of signals include interrupting, suspending, terminating, or killing a process.
+When a signal is sent, the operating system interrupts the normal execution flow of the target process to deliver the signal.
+Execution can be interrupted during any non-atomic instruction.
+If the process has previously registered a signal handler, that routine is executed.
 Otherwise, the default signal handler is executed.

-Signals are similar to interrupts, with the difference being that interrupts are mediated by the CPU and handled by the kernel, while signals are generated within the kernel (and can also be generated through system calls) and are handled by the default handlers of individual processes or the kernel.
+Signals are similar to interrupts, with the difference being that interrupts are mediated by the CPU and handled by the kernel, whereas signals are generated within the kernel (or can be generated by the kernel via system calls) and are handled by the respective process or the kernel’s default handler.

 1.1 Signal Sending

-When process A wants to send a signal to process B, it uses the kill(pid, signal) interface to send the signal.
-Then, it enters the sys_kill() function in the kernel for processing.
-The kernel will then add the signal to the sigpending in the target process’s PCB.
+When Process A wants to send a signal to Process B, it uses the kill(pid, signal) interface to send the signal.
+The request then enters the kernel’s sys_kill() function for processing.
+The kernel subsequently adds the signal to the sigpending in the PCB (Process Control Block) of the target process.

 ┌────────────┐